Mold Growth in Cars Left in Storage: What to Expect Season by Season

 Mold doesn't take a season off — it simply changes strategy.
 Spring brings visible damage from winter's hidden condensation.
 Summer accelerates growth into material-damaging territory.
 Fall is your window to prevent the whole cycle from repeating.
 And winter, despite appearances, is just a long pause before the next bloom.

 The cars that emerge from long-term storage spotless aren't lucky — they were prepared.
 Understanding how each season loads the dice in mold's favor is half the battle.
-The other half is acting before you see (or smell) the problem.
+The other half is acting before you see or smell the problem.
 Because once mold is in the foam, it's already won the first round.
+If you find yourself there, a professional car mold remediation is the surest way back to a clean, safe interior.
+Have questions before taking action?
+Our Car Mold Removal FAQ covers the most common concerns we hear from customers.

 Stay ahead of the spores.
 Your lungs — and your resale value — will thank you.